cbunting99/Python_Custom_WSGI/README.md

 > ⚠️ **NOTICE**: This is a work in progress (WIP) project that has not been thoroughly tested in production environments.
 Updates are made as time permits.
 Use with caution in production settings.

-A high-performance, asyncio-based WSGI server implementation built for speed and scalability.
-This server leverages modern Python async capabilities, uvloop, and httptools to deliver exceptional performance for WSGI applications.
+A high-performance, asyncio-based WSGI server implementation built for speed, security, and scalability.
+This server leverages modern Python async capabilities, uvloop, and httptools to deliver exceptional performance for WSGI applications while maintaining strong security practices.

 ## 🚀 Quick Start